 The pancreas creates enzymes that aid digestion, and hormones that regulate how the body processes sugars.
 HUS causes an increase in the levels of the pancreatic enzymes, in some cases, three times the normal level1.
+If you or a loved one has an E. coli infection and HUS, our lawyers can help you get answers, money and justice.
+Use the form below to contact our law firm for a free consultation about an E. coli lawsuit settlement.

 Symptoms of pancreatitis include the following: